tanveer1996/apnacollege-demo/README.md

 # apnacollege-demo
 This is my first repositery in apnacollege
 <br>
-aurthor - tanveer khan amin
+aurthor - tanveer khan  amin khan